Easy Delivery Co.: Is It a Horror Game or Cozy Mystery?

 Advertisement

-In other words, Easy Delivery Co. appears to use horror like seasoning, not like the main course.
-The road, the weather, the silence, and the oddness of the towns do a lot of the work.
-That is enough for some players to call it horror.
-For others, especially people used to heavier genre games, it may barely register as scary at all.
+So the “horror” here is seasoning, not the main course.
+The road, the weather, the silence, and the slow corruption of the people you know do the work.
+That is enough for some players to call it horror outright.
+If you are used to heavier genre games, it may barely register as scary at all — and both reactions are reasonable, because the design leans on tone rather than overt threats.

-• What is not strongly supported by public descriptions: a constant monster threat, a survival-horror resource loop, or a jumpscare-first structure.
+• What is absent: a monster that hunts you, combat, a survival-horror resource loop, and a jumpscare-first structure.

 🎮